ahsarmad/profiles-rest-api/README.md

 # Profiles REST Api

-A REST API that supports the following:
+A REST Api that supports the following:

 Creating new profiles.
 Logging in with a profile.